New York City mayoral elections

 The mayor of New York City is elected in early November every four years, in the year immediately following a United States presidential election year, and takes office at the beginning of the following year.
 New York City, which elects the mayor as its chief executive, consists of the five boroughs (Manhattan, The Bronx, Brooklyn, Queens and Staten Island), which consolidated to form "Greater" New York on January 1, 1898.

 The consolidated city's first mayor, Robert A. Van Wyck, was elected with other municipal officers in November 1897.
 Mayoral elections previously had been held since 1834 by the City of Brooklyn and the smaller, unconsolidated City of New York (Manhattan, later expanded into the Bronx).

-Eric Adams took office 12:01 AM on January 1, 2022, at a private swearing-in, followed by a public ceremony later in the day.
-He follows Bill de Blasio, who served two consecutive terms after being elected in 2013 and for a second term in 2017.

-Zohran Mamdani will be sworn in on January 1, 2026, after winning the 2025 mayoral election.
+The current mayor is Zohran Mamdani, who was sworn in on January 1, 2026, after winning the 2025 mayoral election.

 Overview

 Terms and term limits (since 1834)

 Direct elections to the mayoralty of the unconsolidated City of New York began in 1834 for a term of one year, extended to two years after 1849.
 The 1897 Charter of the consolidated City stipulated that the mayor was to be elected for a single four-year term.
 In 1901, the term halved to two years, with no restrictions on reelection.
 In 1905, the term was extended to four years once again.
 (Mayors Fiorello La Guardia, Robert F. Wagner Jr. and Ed Koch were later able to serve for twelve years each.)
 In 1993, the voters approved a two-term (eight-year) limit, and reconfirmed this limit when the issue was submitted to referendum in 1996.
 In 2008, the New York City Council voted to change the two-term limit to three terms (without submitting the issue to the voters).
 Legal challenges to the council's action were rejected by Federal courts in January and April, 2009.
 However, in 2010, yet another referendum, reverting the limit to two terms, passed overwhelmingly.